napari/napari/docs/developers/packaging.md

 handled with `make dist` (as specified in our [`Makefile`][3]) and submission is done using the [official PyPA GitHub Action][4].
 This workflow will also create a GitHub Release.

 Once the Python package makes it to PyPI, it will be picked by the `conda-forge` bots, which will automatically submit a PR to the [`napari-feedstock`][1] repository.
-This is all automated by the `conda-forge` infrastructure, so we only need to check that the metadata in the recipe has been adjusted for the new release.
+This is all automated by the `conda-forge` infrastructure (see [previous examples][16]), so we only need to check that the metadata in the recipe has been adjusted for the new release.
 Pay special attention to the runtime dependencies and version strings!

 Once the conda-forge CI is passing and the PR is approved and merged, the final packages will be built on the default branch and uploaded to the `conda-forge` channel.
 Due to the staging steps and